back icon

 See, these are things you can’t just explain.
 It is that hard.
 But yet, cometh the hour, cometh all these mistakes.
 That’s what Australia do to you.
 They make you feel the pressure even when you are ahead of the game.
 They make you feel like the underdog, even if the equation is as simple as 14 off the last over.

 Perhaps this remains India’s biggest hurdle when it comes to the big stage: the lack of confidence.
 Lack of the big-dog mentality.
-But more importantly, do you know why they say 'stick to the basics', it is not because basics is the easiest thing to do, it is because sticking to basics is the toughest thing to do.
-That's what Australia remain Australia.
+But more importantly, do you know why they say 'stick to the basics'?
+It is not because basics are the easiest thing to do; it is because sticking to basics is the toughest thing to do.
+That's why Australia remain Australia.

-When it happens again, again and again, all you can do is watch and feel, what if the world was a different place?
+When loss happens again, again and again, all you can do is watch and feel: what if the world were a different place?

 If you’ve not downloaded the Cricket.com app yet, you’re missing out on our content — big time.
 Download the App here.